-(1) capital equipment exempt under section 297A.68, subdivision 5;

-(2) building materials for an agricultural processing facility exempt under section 297A.71, subdivision 13;
+- (1) capital equipment exempt under section 297A.68, subdivision 5; - (2) building materials for an agricultural processing facility exempt under section 297A.71, subdivision 13;

-(3) building materials for mineral production facilities exempt under section 297A.71, subdivision 14;

-(4) building materials for correctional facilities under section 297A.71, subdivision 3;

-(5) building materials used in a residence for disabled veterans exempt under section 297A.71, subdivision 11;

-(6) elevators and building materials exempt under section 297A.71, subdivision 12;

-(7) building materials for the Long Lake Conservation Center exempt under section 297A.71, subdivision 17;

-(8) materials, supplies, fixtures, furnishings, and equipment for a county law enforcement and family service center under section 297A.71, subdivision 26;

-(9) materials and supplies for qualified low-income housing under section 297A.71, subdivision 23; and

-(10) materials, supplies, and equipment for municipal electric utility facilities under section 297A.71, subdivision $35{\frac{1}{2}}$

-(11) equipment and materials used for the generation, transmission, and distribution of electrical energy and an aerial camera package exempt under section 297A.68, subdivision 37; and

-(12) tangible personal property and taxable services and construction materials, supplies, and equipment exempt under section 297A.68, subdivision 41.

-EFFECTIVE DATE.
-This section is effective the day following final enactment.
+- (3) building materials for mineral production facilities exempt under section 297A.71, subdivision 14; - (4) building materials for correctional facilities under section 297A.71, subdivision 3; - (5) building materials used in a residence for disabled veterans exempt under section 297A.71, subdivision 11; - (6) elevators and building materials exempt under section 297A.71, subdivision 12; - (7) building materials for the Long Lake Conservation Center exempt under section 297A.71, subdivision 17: - (8) materials, supplies, fixtures, furnishings, and equipment for a county law enforcement and family service center under section 297A.71, subdivision 26; - (9) materials and supplies for qualified low-income housing under section 297A.71, subdivision 23; and - (10) materials, supplies, and equipment for municipal electric utility facilities under section 297A.71, subdivision 35.; - (11) equipment and materials used for the generation, transmission, and distribution of electrical energy and an aerial camera package exempt under section 297A.68, subdivision 37; and - (12) tangible personal property and taxable services and construction materials, supplies, and equipment exempt under section 297A.68, subdivision 41.

-Sec.
-28. Minnesota Statutes 2005 Supplement, section 297A.75, subdivision 2, is amended to read:
+- Sec.
+27. Minnesota Statutes 2005 Supplement, section 297A.75, subdivision 2, is amended to read: - Subd.

-Subd.
 2. Refund; eligible persons.
 Upon application on forms prescribed by the commissioner, a refund equal to the tax paid on the gross receipts of the exempt items must be paid to the applicant.
-Only the following persons may apply for the refund:

-(1) for subdivision 1, clauses (1) to (3), the applicant must be the purchaser;

-(2) for subdivision 1, clauses (4), (7), and (8), the applicant must be the governmental subdivision;

-(3) for subdivision 1, clause (5), the applicant must be the recipient of the benefits provided in United States Code, title 38, chapter 21;

-(4) for subdivision 1, clause (6), the applicant must be the owner of the homestead property;

-(5) for subdivision 1, clause (9), the owner of the qualified low-income housing project; and

-(6) for subdivision 1, clause (10), the applicant must be a municipal electric utility or a joint venture of municipal electric utilities.; and

-(7) for subdivision 1, clauses (11) and (12), the owner of the qualifying business.

-EFFECTIVE DATE.
-This section is effective the day following final enactment.
+Only the following persons may apply for the refund: - (1) for subdivision 1, clauses (1) to (3), the applicant must be the purchaser; - (2) for subdivision 1, clauses (4), (7), and (8), the applicant must be the governmental subdivision; - (3) for subdivision 1, clause (5), the applicant must be the recipient of the benefits provided in United States Code, title 38, chapter 21; - (4) for subdivision 1, clause (6), the applicant must be the owner of the homestead property; - (5) for subdivision 1, clause (9), the owner of the qualified low-income housing project; and - (6) for subdivision 1, clause (10), the applicant must be a municipal electric utility or a joint venture of municipal electric utilities: and - (7) for subdivision 1, clauses (11) and (12), the owner of the qualifying business.

-Sec.
-29. Minnesota Statutes 2005 Supplement, section 297A.75, subdivision 3, is amended to read:
+- Sec.
+28. Minnesota Statutes 2005 Supplement, section 297A.75, subdivision 3, is amended to read: - Subd.

-Subd.
 3. Application. (a) The application must include sufficient information to permit the commissioner to verify the tax paid.
-If the tax was paid by a contractor, subcontractor, or builder, under subdivision 1, clause (4), (5), (6), (7), (8), (9), Θ (10), (11), or (12), the contractor, subcontractor, or builder must furnish to the refund applicant a statement including the cost of the exempt items and the taxes paid on the items unless otherwise specifically provided by this subdivision.
+If the tax was paid by a contractor, subcontractor, or builder, under subdivision 1, clause (4), (5), (6), (7), (8), (9), or (10), (11), or (12), the contractor, subcontractor, or builder must furnish to the refund applicant a statement including the cost of the exempt items and the taxes paid on the items unless otherwise specifically provided by this subdivision.
 The provisions of sections 289A.40 and 289A.50 apply to refunds under this section.